Florida Restaurant and Lodging Association’s Educational Foundation Announces Winners of Hospitality and Tourism Management Program Competition

 Elizabeth Ray

-Emeril’s Florida Season Two is a 13-episode series highlighting the Sunshine State through the eyes of Emeril on-location with a focus on food, cooking, events and activities around the state.
-Throughout the second season, Emeril will be visiting Florida’s top restaurants and resorts.
+Emeril’s Florida is a 13 episode series highlighting the Sunshine State through the eyes of Emeril and on-location with a focus on food, cooking, events and activities around the state.
+Throughout the series, Emeril will be visiting Florida’s top restaurants and resorts.
 He will also prepare some of his favorite recipes which often will feature some of the best seafood Florida has to offer.
 The program is sponsored by the FRLA and VISIT FLORIDA.
-For additional information on the series, including links to previous episodes, please go to the Cooking Channel website here.
-For a preview of Sunday’s episode, click here.
+For additional information on the series, including links to previous episodes, please go to the Food Network website.
+For a preview of Thursday’s episode, please click here.

 # # #